Georgia

 "Foreigners date foreigners; locals keep things quiet to avoid gossip." — r/Sakartvelo

-- Do move at her pace; be clear and sober about consent.
+- Move at her pace; be clear and sober about consent.

 - Don't push PDA in family areas or outside nightlife districts.